 County served as nucleus of the proprietary colony of Carolina.

 It was, to say the least, a pompous and even cumbersome pattern for government, and seemed designed to obliterate the strides towards self-government made by the English peoples.
-Under this system, the Lords Proprietors remained the primary source of authority, vested in a Palatine Court with the eldest Proprietor designated as Palatine or presiding Proprietor.
+Under this system, the Lords Proprietors remained the primary source of authority, vested in a Palatine Court with the eldest of the Lords Proprietors designated as Palatine or presiding Proprietor.
 Each Proprietor was also eventually to maintain his own feudal court in Carolina.
-Until such time as this plan became effective, Proprietors were represented in the government of the colony through designated deputies, each Proprietor retaining the right to name a deputy to work with the governor and a "Parliament" as the ruling force in Albemarle.
+Until such time as this plan became effective, each of the Lords Proprietors were represented in the government of the colony through designated "Deputies," each Proprietor retaining the right to name a Deputy to work with the appointed governor and a "Parliament" as the ruling force in Albemarle County.

 While the experiments at Cape Fear and on the Ashley River were in progress, another colony was slowly developing on Albemarle Sound and the Chowan River.
 Its inhabitants came from Virginia and New England, a few from Bermuda, a few also from various parts of the British Isles.
 At a later time this colony was strengthened and extended southward to the Pamlico and Neuse rivers by French Protestants, Swiss, and Germans from the Palatinate.
 But during the period of which we are now speaking its population was English, was chiefly of colonial origin, and numbered only a few hundred.